JonUdell/xmlui-mastodon/pages/ProjectLog.md

 8. never touch the dom. we only work within xmlui abstractions inside the App realm

 9. keep complex functions and expressions out of xmlui, they should live in index.html

+# Snapshot 30: Add links to search results

+Update toots_home with an url, use it as View post in search results

 # Snapshot 29: Streamline storage